updated: Mon, 10/4/21

 2.4 Bye Week - If your division has an uneven number of teams, it is likely that 1 team in your division will receive a bye week.
 A bye week means that there is no opponent to schedule against your team and therefore you do not have to play that week.
 Bye's are typically given to the lowest rankings teams that have played all of their matches up until that point.
 If you receive a bye, your team will show in the schedule versus "BYE WEEK."
 Each team that receives a bye will also get a free win that week with full match points.
 No team will receive more than 1 bye per season.

 2.5.1 Requesting a bye - Teams can request a bye from a week's scheduling with certain restrictions.
 Teams that request a bye will not be scheduled and will not receive any points from the bye.

 3.1 Division Placement is based on a cumulative assessment of each player's prior roster history from the current and 3 prior completed seasons.
 Experience outside of this time period will not factor into placements.
 Most divisions have a quota system (outlined below) that dictates how many players from certain divisions may play there.

 Players will be branded as a particular division once they have secured 3 or more legitimate wins (meaning played matches) in that division in a single season.
-Players that secure 7 or more legitimate wins in the prior completed season will partially count towards the quota as the next division up.
 Team history from before the review period will not be factored into placements.

-Scrim logs, class assignments and backups are not taken into account for placement.
+Scrim performance, prior experience, as well as all rostered players will be taken into account for placement.
 Note: 6v6 and 4v4 experience is not considered 1:1 with Highlander when deciding team placement.
 Admins reserve the right to move your team up or down a division at any point during the season.

 Teams may request a specific division but ultimate placement will be decided by a Head Admin.